ashwathipillai97/ashwathi-pillai/README.md

 - 🔭 I’m currently working on building two player Nash games + performing game theoretic analysis using Nashpy and Axelrod.
-- 🌱 I’m learning p5.js for generative art.
+- 🌱 I’m currently learning p5.js for generative art.
 - 👯 I’m looking to collaborate on designing a feminist citation system devoid of casteism.
 - 🤔 I’m seeking help with learning Mandarin Chinese.
 - 💬 Ask me about: user research or creative coding.